Nulifyer/SqlLinqer/README.md

  - Oracle SQL

 # Creating Class Definitions
-These class definitions represent you tables and how they are related to each other.
+These class definitions represent your tables and how they are related to each other.
 These are used by SqlLinqer to create your queries, by you to specify column targets and are returned by select queries populated with the data from the database.

     [SQLTable("users")]
     public class _User : SqlLinqerObjectWithPrimaryKey<_User, string>